 In the midst of what would prove the most bittersweet spring and summer of my life, playing several shows a month to crowds of increasing size and enthusiasm, and yet slowly but surely losing more and more strength in my hands and fingers, in July I was diagnosed with ALS, and a Halloween show that October would prove to be my last performance, as I could no longer make it through a gig without making obvious mistakes that I could no longer afflict on my bandmates and our audience.

-The fruit and water were now just out of reach.
+It was Just Like Tantalus’ Blues, I was Tantalus, and the fruit and water were now just out of reach.